sillyPhotons/al-folio/_projects/1_project.md

 </div>

 You can also put regular text between your rows of images.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
+Say you wanted to write a little about your project before you posted the rest of the images.
 You describe how you toiled, sweated, *bled* for your project, and then... you reveal it's glory in the next row of images.